padrinobook/padrinobook/01-introduction.md

 I won't tell you which operating system you should use - there is an interesting discussion on [hackernews](http://news.ycombinator.com/item?id=3786674 "hackernews").
-I leave it free for the reader of this book which to use, becaus ebasically you are reading this book to learn Padrino.
+I leave it free for the reader of this book which to use, because basically you are reading this book to learn Padrino.

 To actually see a running padrino app, you need a web browser of your choice.